March 1st Independence Movement Road in Daegu

-Historical Context
+Background

 March 1st Independence Movement

 Korea had been under Japanese rule from 1910-1945.
 One of the earliest demonstrations of resistance occurred in 1919 with the March 1st Independence Movement.

 The March 1st Independence Movement started on March 1, 1919, by which millions of Koreans assembled and marched, declaring Korean independence from Japan.
 These demonstrations occurred mostly in the capital Seoul, but also all throughout Korea, reaching all the way south to Busan.
 One of the active cities in this movement was Daegu of the Gyeongsang Province, with its own branch of the Independence Club as well as a women-led group called The Patriotic Women's Educational Society.
 On March 8, 1919, about 23,000 people protested in four major demonstrations across Daegu against the Japanese colonization of Korea, shouting “Mansae!" or "Long live Korean independence!" and reading out the Declaration of Independence of Korea from Japan.
 These demonstrations were met with harsh violence from the Japanese police, with many citizens being injured and murdered.